Netherlands in the Eurovision Song Contest: 1996–2004: A decade of good results

 Nationaal Songfestival returned in 1996 with five semi-finals to select a song for each singer.
 Maxine and Franklin Brown represented the country with "De eerste keer".
 The song finished seventh, after an error.
 Dick Bakker, co-writer of "Ding-a-dong", made his debut as a conductor.
 In 1997, Mrs. Einstein, which the German television jokingly announced as the Dutch Spice Grandmothers, represented the Netherlands with "Niemand heeft nog tijd" finishing tied 22nd with five points.
-Nurlaila's "Alsof je bij me bent" finished second in the pre-selection, but won the OGAE Second Chance Contest 1998.
 The highest-scoring entry that period was Edsilia Rombley's "Hemel en aarde": it even led the voting for some time.
 It was the last time the Netherlands was leader of the scoreboard until 2014.
 The song finished fourth, the Netherlands's best result since 1975.
 Marlayne won the Dutch final in 1999.
 She came joint 8th with the song "One Good Reason".
 In 2000, the song "No Goodbyes", sung by Linda Wagenmakers, placed 13th.
 In 2001, Michelle and her song "Out on My Own" finished 18th, and the Netherlands was not allowed to participate in 2002 due to poor results.
 Esther Hart won the national final in 2003 with the same writing team as 1999.
 Esther finished in 13th place.
 The country sent the male duo Re-union in 2004 with the song "Without You" and qualified for the final.
 They placed 20th with 11 points.